 If interest rates had been 1% higher with all other variables held constant, the financial effect would have a £2.5m effect on the financial statements.
-This assumption is based on the methodology used in the Note 20 Financial Instruments.
+This assumption is based on the methodology used in the Note 20 Fair Value of Assets and Liabilities.